• News

 To produce this episode, the cast and crew worked remotely in multiple locations across the country and yet, it looks like it was shot directly in a studio.
 Having watched other remote productions like Netflix’s special Tiger King episode and the Parks & Recreation reunion, Mythic Quest: Quarantine‘s production quality is even higher.

 The best thing that Mythic Quest: Quarantine does is that it showcases the different teams as they have their video conferences.
-From a meeting with the heads to a competition of Street Fighter to decide if the company can give money to charity, to HR meetings and QA testing, this episode packs a lot into just 30 minutes.
+From a meeting with the heads to a Street Fighter competition to decide if the company can give money to charity, to HR meetings and QA testing, this episode packs a lot into just 30 minutes.

 Mythic Quest: Quarantine excels in showing that some of the characters are struggling and how others are functioning like nothing has changed.
 This offers up some emotional moments and pulls the curtain back from how a lot of us are dealing with things.
 While we’re okay on video calls or while working, the downtime when all of that stops can be hard.
 Especially when far away from your family and live alone.

 With the games industry thriving right now, it’s easier for us to just think about the games we’re playing and not the humans behind them.
 This episode is a great reminder of what everyone is dealing with while also providing a heartwarming ending.
-Of course, it’s also lighthearted enough to give you a nice bright 30-minutes to relax, laugh, and just feel good.
+Of course, it’s also lighthearted enough to give you a nice bright 30 minutes to relax, laugh, and just feel good.

 Mythic Quest: Quarantine is now streaming globally exclusively on Apple TV+.